Skip to content

 • Application.docx

-5. Generate a test document to check placeholders work
+3. Fill the required fields and generate a test document to check placeholders resolve

 Most templates use similar client fields: